Tillice/ED-expansion/readme.md

 # ED expansion
-This is an expansion pack to eldewrito that is going to add new weapons from the halo online version MS30, halo 5 armors and other kinds of content
+This is an expansion pack to eldewrito that is going to add new weapons from the halo online version MS30, and other kinds of content

 The project was started after the announcement that Eldewrito wouldnt recieve any major updates following 0.5.0.3